 Water sports gear: PFDs and life vests

-Rinse your PFD with fresh water after every use, then hang it on a wide, sturdy hook or hanger to allow it to dry completely before storage.
-Avoid folding or compressing PFDs for storage, as this can damage the flotation foam and reduce buoyancy over time.
-Store PFDs in a cool, dry location away from direct sunlight.
-Inspect the buckles, zippers, and foam condition at the start of each season.
+Rinse your PFD with fresh water after every use, then hang it on a wide, sturdy hook to dry completely before storage.
+Avoid folding or compressing PFDs, since this can damage the flotation foam and reduce buoyancy over time.
+Store in a cool, dry location away from direct sunlight, and inspect buckles, zippers, and foam condition at the start of each season.
+Retire any PFD with torn fabric, broken hardware, or foam that feels stiff, brittle, or noticeably compressed, since foam buoyancy loss is not always visible from the outside.

 Camping gear: tents and sleeping bags

 Tents should be thoroughly dried before storage.
-Loosely fold or roll the tent body and fly according to the manufacturer’s instructions.
-Never store a damp tent in a compression sack, as this promotes mold and seam tape delamination.
-Sleeping bags should be stored uncompressed in large breathable storage sacks to maintain their loft and insulation rating.
-Tent poles can be hung on wall hooks using Tough Hook to keep them organized and off the floor.
+Loosely fold or roll the body and fly per the manufacturer’s instructions, and never store a damp tent in a compression sack, since this promotes mold and seam tape delamination.
+Sleeping bags should be stored uncompressed in large breathable storage sacks to maintain loft and insulation.
+Tent poles can be hung on wall hooks to keep them organized and off the floor.

 Fishing waders

 Rinse waders inside and out with fresh water after every use.
-Hang them upside down using sturdy hangers with clips to allow complete drying before storage.
-Avoid repeatedly folding waders along the same crease lines, as this weakens the material at those points.
-Store waders in a cool, dry location out of direct sunlight.
-Inspect for pin holes or delamination at seams at the start of each season.
+Hang upside down using sturdy hangers with clips to allow complete drying before storage.
+Avoid repeatedly folding waders along the same crease lines, which weakens the material at those points.
+Store in a cool, dry location out of direct sunlight, and inspect for pinholes or delamination at seams at the start of each season.

 Team sports equipment: bats, rackets, balls, cleats, and gloves